UMAprotocol/UMIPs/UMIPs/umip-157.md

 For each tuple of `l1Token` and `repaymentChainId`, we should have computed a total running balance value.
 In certain scenarios the bundle should "carry over" part of the running balance value to the `netSendAmount` parameter in the bundle proposal and "zero out" the running balance:

-See [this section](#computing-the-running-balance-at-any-point-in-time) and understand the `prb` logic to compute any pool rebalances that occur over the course of a bundle's events in which the running balance exceeds some hurdle.
-In these situations, `prb` should add some adjustment value.
-The bundle proposer should then set `netSendAmounts = prb` for this bundle.

-There can be multiple `prb` adjustments over the course of a bundle.
-For example, imagine that the hurdle is 100 tokens, and multiple times, the running balance exceeds 100 tokens.
-At these times, `prb` should be incremented by `-adjustment` so that if the running balance exceeds 100 tokens twice, `prb = -2*adjustment = netSendAmount` which will lead the bundle to send `2 * adjustments` from the SpokePool to the HubPool.
+See [this section](#finding-the-running-balance-for-e) for computing the running balance for any bridging event.
+Over the course of a bundle, the running balance might exceed certain "running balance bounds".
+At these junctures, the running balance should be reset to the [target running balances](#selecting-running-balance-bounds-for-bridging-event).
+The amounts added to or subtracted from the current running balances to implement this "reset" should be accumulated throughout the bundle and set equal to the bundle's `netSendAmount` for the chain and token.

 Take the above running balances and net send amounts and group them by only `repaymentChainId` and sort by `repaymentChainId`.
 Within each group, sort by `l1Token`.
 If there are more than [`MAX_POOL_REBALANCE_LEAF_SIZE`](#global-constants) `l1Tokens`, a particular chain's leaf will